you are not the only person concerned about colors

-I needed to figure out how to choose painting colors!
+I needed to figure out how to choose the colors for each individual painting.
 Hmm -

 So I started reading thru my painting library.
-I needed to learn how to choose painting colors.
+I needed to learn how to choose paint colors.

 After studying the work of professional artists and reading everything I